helloshanteria/helloshanteria/README.md

 # Welcome 👋

-I’m an Information Technology student specializing in Data Science & Analytics
+I’m an Information Technology student specializing in Data Science & Analytics with an interest in business, technology, and data-driven problem solving.

 ## Approach

-I focus on going beyond basic analysis by identifying patterns in data and translating them into clear, actionable insights
+I enjoy using data to explore real-world problems, identify trends, and turn information into meaningful insights.

 ## What I Work On

-- Data analysis using Python and R
+* Data analysis using Python and R
-- Structuring and processing datasets
+* Data visualization and statistical analysis
-- Identifying patterns, trends, and insights
+* Organizing and analyzing datasets
-- Visualizing data to support decision-making
+* Exploring business and consumer trends

 ## Tools & Technologies

-- Python (Pandas, Jupyter Notebook)
+* Python (Pandas, Jupyter Notebook)
-- SQL
+* SQL
-- R Programming
+* R Programming
-- Java
+* Java
-- Excel
+* Excel
-- Data Visualization (Matplotlib, Seaborn)
+* Data Visualization

 ## Projects

-- **Statistical Analysis of Consumer Spending on Beauty Products**
+* Statistical Analysis of Consumer Spending on Beauty Products
-- **Sales Analysis with Python**
+* Sales Analysis with Python
-- **Real Estate Market Study**
+* Real Estate Market Analysis Using R
-- More projects currently being refined and added
+* Additional analytics projects currently in development

 ## Focus

-Currently building a strong foundation in data analytics while working toward data engineering roles
+Currently building technical, analytical, and problem-solving skills through hands-on data projects and real-world analysis.